 - Switch Utility provider (Octopus Energy will also give you £50 credit)

-Once you have worked your way through all of your bills, your new budget should be looking much healthier.
+Once you have worked your way through all of your bills, your new budget should look much healthier.

 3. Increase your income

 Well – duh.
-Of course, the best way to become a millionaire is to earn a lot more.
+Of course, earning a lot more is the best way to become a millionaire.
 But that’s not possible for the vast majority of us.
-And if you earned enough, I’m quite sure you wouldn’t be searching here for advice.
+And if you made enough, I’m quite sure you wouldn’t be searching here for advice.

 What I’m talking about are side hustles.
-These are something that you can do in your free time, with little pressure.
+You can do these in your free time, with little pressure.
 You can put in as much (or as little) effort as you like.
 But you know that the more time you spend doing it, the more you earn.

 One of my personal favourites is paid surveys, which I can do when watching TV or during my lunch break at work.
 No, they won’t make me a million, but they do help me on my way.